eostermueller/javaPerformanceTroubleshooting/README.md

 This scorecard determines the approach with the least amount of tooling/instrumentation.
 Lowest score wins!

 * 1 stroke if JVM restart is required to hook up your monitoring tool of choice.
-* 1 stroke for use of high overhead tool, one rarely used in production.
-Ex:  java profiler
 * 1 stroke for any tool with any $$ licensing cost.
 * 1 stroke for every separate install process.
 No strokes for JVM and pre-installed OS tools.
 * 1 stroke for tools/techniques specific to a particular Database vendor.
 Ex: Oracle AWR report.
 Even ‘EXPLAIN PLAN’ solutions are proprietary.